socialmediaie/socialmediaie.github.io/README.md

 # SocialMediaIE - Social Media Information Extraction

-Home page for the Social Media IE project
+This is the main website for all the information related to the SocialMediaIE project.
+We are still working hard on the first public release of the tool for the Hypertext 2019 Tutorial in Germany.

 * We are running tutorials on the SocialMediaIE project.
-Details can be found at: https://socialmediaie.github.io/tutorials/UIUC2019/
+Details can be found at: [https://socialmediaie.github.io/tutorials/UIUC2019/](https://socialmediaie.github.io/tutorials/UIUC2019/)
 * [List of datasets used in the project](/datasets.md)